 - Business tasks that it that it handles

-SAP Litmos LMS Features
+Litmos LMS Features

 For this review, I’ve placed Litmos LMSs features into five categories: Administration, Content, User management, User experience, and Customization, as well as showing some features it lacks: